chof16/SDiagram/README.md

  }
 ```

-The file must contain only the attributes nodes and edges.
+The file must contain only the attribute nodes and edges.
 Nodes contains an array with fields called ids and labels, while edges has an array with fields called srcId and tgtId.

 **Generation of the diagram from workspace**